 I remember going through a quick color swatch during one of my classes at John Robert Powers many years ago.
 I was a teenager then and was completely clueless about the power of colors.
 I would randomly pick clothes that I thought looked cool or trendy without thinking so much if they were in the right color for my skin tone.
 The result?
 I ended up spending a lot of money on clothes that really didn’t make me look my best.

 The Color Theory revolves around the four basic seasons: Spring, Summer, Autumn and Winter.
 This doesn’t mean that your skin tone corresponds to the season of your present location.
-I live in sunny Metro Manila but my color season is Cool Winter. :-p My natural hair color is black (which of course, due to kikay purposes, I have dyed since I graduated from college), my eye color is dark brown and my skin is light with some yellow and pink undertones.
+I live in sunny Metro Manila but my color season is neither rainy or sunny. :-p My natural hair color is black (which of course, due to vanity purposes, I have dyed since I graduated from college), my eye color is dark brown and my skin is light with warm undertones.
+Below are illustrations of the different color seasons.

-Once you know your colors, it will be easier for you to tell if a dress is worth buying.
+Once you know your colors, it will be easier for you to tell if a dress or make-up shade is worth buying.
 Is it in your color or will it make you look washed-out?
 Will it make your skin glow?
 What hair color shades can you play around with?
-Watch the video below to learn more!